-American Diabetes Association Alert Day is a day dedicated to spreading awareness of type 2 diabetes and encouraging people to take the ADA risk test.
-9 out of 10 Americans most at risk for type 2 diabetes don’t know it.
+American Diabetes Association Alert Day is observed annually on the fourth Tuesday in March.
+This day is dedicated to spreading awareness of type 2 diabetes and encouraging people to take the ADA risk test.1

 Tria Health & Diabetes Management

 If you currently are diagnosed or have been recently diagnosed with Type 2 diabetes, Tria Health can assist you in managing your medications and finding a treatment plan that works for you.
 For select members, Tria Health also provides free diabetes testing supplies including a blood glucose meter, testing strips, and a mobile app designed to help you manage your diabetes better.

 Contact the Tria Health Help Desk at 1.888.799.8742

 We have an excellent clinical team at Tria Health.
 This month, we would like to spotlight Austin Morgan!